DepriFromEarth/dodsfig/docs/setup/clean_up.md

 else Steam Cloud will redownload them.
 Alternatively, you can [disable Steam Cloud](https://help.steampowered.com/en/faqs/view/68D2-35AB-09A9-7678#enabling).

-Finally, launch TF2 with only the
+Finally, launch DOD:S with only the
 `-novid -autoconfig -default +host_writeconfig config.cfg full +mat_savechanges +quit` launch
 options.
 The game will launch and exit.
 Afterward, remove these launch options.